Pros and Cons of Silicone Rubber

 This molecular structure is a mixed blessing in terms of silicone’s properties.

-Let’s look at the advantages and disadvantages of silicone rubber in greater detail.
+Let’s look at the pros and cons of silicone rubber in greater detail.

 Advantages of silicone rubber